BroadbandForum/cwmp-xml-tools/Report_Tool/README.txt

     --showspec
         currently affects only the html report; generates a Spec rather than a Version column

+        note that if an object or parameter is modified, the spec for it's parent, and so on up to the root object, is updated (this is not what would intuitively be expected)

     --showsyntax
         adds an extra column containing a summary of the parameter syntax;